-The expense reflects (i) the relative value of a Company-wide grant of employee stock options ("Options") to purchase common shares of the Corporation ("Common Shares"), Restricted Share Units ("RSUs") and Deferred Share Units ("DSUs") in March 2016, and (ii) the diminishing impact of Options granted in prior periods as they vest.
+The expense reflects (i) the relative value of a grant of employee stock options ("Options") to purchase common shares of the Corporation ("Common Shares"), Restricted Share Units ("RSUs") and Deferred Share Units ("DSUs") in March (as an award for performances in 2016) and December 2016 (as an award for 2017), and (ii) the diminishing impact of Options granted in prior periods as they vest.
 Stock-based compensation expense should be expected to vary from period to period depending on several factors, including whether Options, RSUs or DSUs are granted in a period, and the timing of vesting or cancellation of such equity instruments.

-Typically, Options, RSUs and DSUs will be granted once each year, resulting in a higher expense in the particular quarter of the grant (from those that vest immediately), as opposed to those other quarters of the year.
-Stock-based compensation expense for the three and nine months ended September 30, 2016, totaled \$0.05 million and \$0.40 million respectively (September 30, 2015: \$0.19 million and \$0.87 million, respectively).
-The large decrease in the three and nine months ended September 30, 2016 is due to the vesting of previously awarded higher value Options, as well as the forfeiture of certain Options during the period ended September 30, 2016.
-These amounts do not include values recorded as part of property investigation expense or capitalized to mineral properties (\$0.11 million collectively for the nine months ended September 30, 2016, and \$0.14 million in the comparative period).
-In determining the fair market value of stock-based compensation granted to employees and non-employees, management make significant assumptions and estimates.
-These estimates have an effect on the stock-based compensation expense recognized and on the contributed surplus balance on our statements of financial position.
+Stock-based compensation expense for the year ended December 31, 2016, totaled \$1.01 million (December 31, 2015: \$0.99 million).
+The total expense is approximately in line with the comparative period despite two stock based compensation grants in 2016 as compared to one in 2015, because of a lower fair value on issue, as well as the vesting of Options issued in prior years.
+These amounts do not include values recorded as part of property investigation expense or capitalized to mineral properties (\$0.20 million collectively for the year ended December 31, 2016, and \$0.22 million in the comparative period).

+In determining the fair market value of stock-based compensation granted to employees and non-employees, management makes significant assumptions and estimates.
+These assumptions and estimates have an effect on the stock-based compensation expense recognized and on the contributed surplus balance on our statements of financial position.
 Management has made estimates of the life of the Options, the expected volatility, and the expected dividend yields that could materially affect the fair market value of this type of security.
-Estimates were chosen after reviewing the historical life of the Options and analyzing share price history and that of a peer group to determine volatility.
+Estimates were chosen after reviewing the historical life of the Options and analyzing share price history to determine volatility.

-Other income (net)
+Other income and expenses

-Other income, net of expenses of \$0.28 million and \$0.18 million for the three and nine months ended September 30, 2016 respectively, consisted primarily of (i) foreign exchange losses, (ii) finance income, (iii) net gain on sale of available-for-sale ("AFS") financial assets and (iv) income and loss pick-up from our associates.
-The nine month period also includes impairments and fair value losses on our AFS financial assets.
-With the exception of net gains on sale of AFS financial assets, these same items were significant components of other income (net) for the comparative periods in 2015 (\$0.50 million and \$0.23 million, respectively).
+In the year ended December 31, 2016 the Company recorded other expenses (net) of \$0.14 million as compared to other income (net) of \$0.27 million in the year ended December 31, 2015.

-The main contributor to the change over the comparative periods was foreign exchange on our USD cash balances in our companies with foreign functional currencies, that were \$0.42 million and \$0.23 million gains in the three and nine months ended September 30, 2015, and were \$0.15 million and \$0.29 million losses in the three and nine months ended September 30, 2016 as the USD slowed its depreciation relative to the Canadian dollar.
-Foreign exchange losses in 2016 were offset by \$0.22 million received as part of the Logan Option Agreement on three properties that had previously been impaired, and a \$0.22 million net gain on sale of AFS financial assets.
+The main contributor to the change over the comparative periods was foreign exchange on our USD cash balances in our companies with foreign functional currencies, and the Turkish entities with USD functional currencies and Turkish Lira accounting records.
+Although the USD slowed its depreciation relative to the Canadian dollar in 2016, the value of the Lira continued to fall.
+The impact of which resulted in \$0.54 million in losses in the year ended December 31, 2016, as compared to \$0.22 million in gains in the year ended December 31, 2015.
+The change in fair value of our AFS financial assets for the year ended December 31, 2016 contributed losses of \$0.19 million (December 31, 2015 \$0.15 million).
+These losses in 2016 were offset by \$0.22 million received as part of the Logan Option Agreement on three properties that had previously been impaired (included in other net income), and a \$0.24 million net gain on sale of AFS financial assets.